 The impact on company culture can also be significant, with 40% of workers reporting feelings of loneliness at least some of the time.

-Here are our remote working predictions for 2023.
+Here are our predictions for the remote work trends that will drive organizations in 2023.
 We’ll also discuss how you can turn remote working challenges into opportunities.

 To attract and retain talent, you need to strike a compromise that offers the benefits of remote working while addressing the challenges of managing remote employees.
 Hybrid work is one possible solution since it lets you build a strong culture and high productivity while still offering flexibility.